open-orchestra/open-orchestra-docs/en/developer_guide/esi.rst

 These tags are gathered in the ``OpenOrchestra\BaseBundle\Manager\TagManager`` class.

-If this tags isn't enough,
-It's possible to define new cache tags for some data to be flushed at optimal times, depending on the specifics of the application.
-These tags can then be flushed by calling ``OpenOrchestra\DisplayBundle\Manager\CacheableManager::invalidateTags()`` when needed.
+If these tags are not enough, It's possible to define new cache tags which would be flushed by calling ``OpenOrchestra\DisplayBundle\Manager\CacheableManager::invalidateTags()`` when needed.

 .. _`Http cache documentation`: http://symfony.com/doc/current/book/http_cache.html#edge-side-includes